 Thomas W. Hale, R.Ph.
 Ph.D., another La League League International Health Advisory Council member, agrees that a mom can drink some alcohol and continue breastfeeding as she normally does, without the need to "pump and dump."
 A better approach is for a mom to "pump and store" — express breastmilk ahead of time and use it to feed her baby if she is concerned about how much alcohol she has consumed.
 "Alternatively, a mother can wait for the alcohol to clear from her system," suggests Hale.
 "If her breasts become full while waiting she can hand express or pump, discarding the milk expressed, but this will not speed up the elimination of alcohol from the body."

 Just like pumping and dumping, drinking a lot of water, resting, or drinking coffee will not speed up the rate of the elimination of alcohol from your body.
 "Adult metabolism of alcohol is approximately 1 ounce in 3 hours, so mothers who ingest alcohol in moderate amounts can generally return to breastfeeding as soon as they feel neurologically normal," says Hale.
 "If a woman wants to minimise the alcohol her baby gets she can try nursing right before having a drink: milk will be alcohol-free again within two or three hours."

-The lowdown on drinking while breastfeeding is that moderation is definitely crucial, but watching the clock is even more important.
-If you go out to dinner and have a glass of wine, you’re probably fine to nurse your baby when you get home.
+The bottom line on drinking while breastfeeding is that moderation is key, but watching the clock is even more important.
+If you go out to dinner and have a glass of wine, you’re probably absolutely fine to nurse your baby when you get home.
+Cheers!